takahirohonda/portfolio-site-jekyll/_posts/creative-writing/short-story/2021/2021-03-04-christian.md

 'Nah, they wouldn't like it.
 The more close-minded the organisation is, the less it has a sense of humor.'
 <br /><br />

 'I think you are right.
-Let's call him Buddha too then.'
+Let's call him Buddha, too, then.'
 <br /><br />